“I said “no” to the Super Bowl. You need me, I don’t need you.”

 He wasn’t impressed.
 Not because he wouldn’t have invited his Roc comrades to his set, but because of the specificity of the demand.
 Jay explained:

 “Of course I would have, but I said, ‘No, you get me.’
 That is not how you go about it, telling someone that they’re going to do the halftime show contingent on who they bring.
 I said forget it.
 It was a principle thing.”

 With Jay’s Roc Nation imprint now co-producing the show, many are wondering how that deal came about.

 According to Jay, it was Patriots owner Robert Craft who identified a problem when NFL booked Maroon 5 for the Halftime Show in 2019 – a year it took place in Atlanta, one of Hip-Hop’s most celebrated cities.
-As history would have it, Adam’s Levine and co’s performance was panned in earnest and not even a shoe-in’ed guest spot from OutKast‘s Big Boi could help.
+As history would have it, Adam’s Levine and co’s performance was panned in earnest and not even a shoo-in’ed guest spot from OutKast‘s Big Boi could help.